School’s Out demo:

 Jack Curtis says he recommended the name change to the band – Spiders being more commercial; (Jack Curtis below)

 September, 1965: VIP Club, 7th Street, Phoenix, AZ – Jack Curtis owned the VIP.
 He paid the band about $500 a weekend.
 The Spiders use to perform behind (or in front of) a spiders’ web.
 The VIP club, which was part of the Phoenix Jaycees Bldg, was located on 7th Street near Indian School Road.
-(The building still stands.)
+(The building was torn down early in 2016.)

 (John Tatum VIP memory): “I remember that we had to go get Jeff Beck a Vox Superbeatle amp, and he actually kicked out the bottom speaker (right through the grill covering) and put the mic down on that speaker.
 We were blown away when he did that.”(John Tatum, February 2008)